rocky-linux/documentation/docs/guides/cron_jobs_howto.md

-# Automating Processes with cron and crontab in Rocky Linux
+# Automating Processes with cron and crontab

 ## Prerequisites